MicrosoftDocs/windows-ai-docs/docs/apis/index.md

 # Get started using AI-backed features and APIs in your Windows app

-The **Windows Copilot Runtime** offers a variety of AI-backed features and APIs that let you to tap into AI functionality without the need to find, run, or optimize your own Machine Learning (ML) model.
-The models that power the Windows Copilot Runtime on Copilot+ PCs run locally and in the background at all times.
+**Windows Copilot Runtime** offers a variety of AI-backed features and APIs that let you to tap into AI functionality without the need to find, run, or optimize your own Machine Learning (ML) model.
+The models that power Windows Copilot Runtime on Copilot+ PCs run locally and in the background at all times.

 ## Windows Copilot Runtime features and APIs for Windows apps

-The Windows Copilot Runtime includes the following features and AI-backed APIs (in the [Windows App SDK](/windows/apps/windows-app-sdk/)) powered by models running locally on the Windows device.
+Windows Copilot Runtime includes the following features and AI-backed APIs (in the [Windows App SDK](/windows/apps/windows-app-sdk/)) powered by models running locally on the Windows device.

 - [**Phi Silica**](../apis/phi-silica.md): **Not yet available.** The Phi Silica APIs will ship in the [Windows App SDK](/windows/apps/windows-app-sdk/).
 Similar to OpenAI's GPT Large Language Model (LLM) that powers ChatGPT, Phi is a Small Language Model (SLM) developed by Microsoft Research to perform language-processing tasks on a local device.
 Phi Silica is specifically designed for Windows devices with a Neural Processing Unit (NPU), allowing text generation and conversation features to run in a high performance, hardware-accelerated way directly on the device.